linkdd/phase-currentcost/README.md

 To see the current consumption on Current cost (or redirect stdout to a file to keep a log) use:

     currentcost test /dev/currentcost -v

-To redirect Current Cost message to 0MQ and connect one or several others processes to use this message use:

-    currentcost test /dev/currentcost --port=5001

-To redirect Current Cost message to 0MQ and see display in console:

-    currentcost test /dev/currentcost --port=5001 -v

 Development process